What you need to consider when choosing sunglasses!

 Sunread Sports Golf have yellow lenses with filter 2 and maximum UV protection with increased contrast enhancement/range finding.

-Sports Vision with 14 mm, bifocal lenses – offers increased contrast and light amplification
+Sport Vision with 14 mm bifocal lenses – offers increased contrast and light amplification

 (the dark blue light increases the intensity of other colours)

-Sunread Sports Vision have yellow lenses with filter 0 (zero) and “Anti Glare” with max contrast enhancement
+Sunread Sport Vision have yellow lenses with filter 0 (zero) and “Anti Glare” with max contrast enhancement

 Polycarbonate is a plastic based on thermoplastic polymer.
 The material is optically clear, heat-resistant and extremely impact resistant.
 Because polycarbonate is easy to process and mould, it is used a lot in the industry and for sunglasses with a special treatment for increased UV protection.
-For added scratch resistance, Hard Multi Coating is applied in the moulding process which gives an extra hard surface.
+For added scratch resistance, HMC (Hard Multi Coating) is applied in the moulding process which gives an extra hard surface.

-Difference between TACS (Triacetate Lenses) and PC (polycarbonate) is that when you use the TAC, a Polarising film is added to the lens.
+Difference between TAC (Triacetate Lenses) and PC (Polycarbonate) is that when you use TAC lens, a Polarising film is added to the outer surface of the lens.
 This can begin to flake off the at the edges with time, while the PC is injected during casting of the lens and will last the life of the lens.
 This makes them last longer and provide a brighter lens.
 PC lenses are also more scratch resistant.